Neuralized3/degoogled-magisk./root.md

 * Open the app.
 It will prompt you to download the full version of Magisk to finish the setup.
 Allow it to install, open it again, and if it asks to perform an "Additional Setup" and reboot, tap **OK**.

 When the phone restarts, your device is securely rooted!

-## Phase 6: Post-Install Hardening
+### Phase 6: Post-Install Hardening & Stealth Operations

-To make your device secure and fully functional for daily use, perform these final steps.

-### 1. Fix Banking Apps & Google Wallet
-Because your bootloader is unlocked, banking apps and Google Pay will fail security checks (Play Integrity).
-* Open Magisk, go to Settings, and enable **Zygisk**.
+To make your device truly daily-driver ready, you must bypass the "cat-and-mouse" game of Google’s **Play Integrity API** and silence the OS's remaining "phone home" signals.

+#### 1. Bypassing Play Integrity (Banking & Wallet)
+In 2026, simply flashing a module is the first step, not the last.
+High-security apps now look for "Zygisk" itself and "Developer Options."

+* **The Stealth Stack:**
+    * **Magisk Settings:** Enable **Zygisk**, then use the **"Hide the Magisk App"** option.
+This renames the app to a random string (e.g., "Settings") to prevent apps from scanning your installed list for "Magisk."
-* Download the [Play Integrity Fix module](https://github.com/chiteroman/PlayIntegrityFix) on your phone.
+    * **The Core Module:** Install the latest [Play Integrity Fix by chiteroman](https://github.com/chiteroman/PlayIntegrityFix).
+This handles the "Basic" and "Device" integrity levels.
-* In Magisk, go to the **Modules** tab, tap **Install from storage**, and flash the downloaded module.
-Reboot the phone.
-This tricks apps into thinking the bootloader is locked.
-I suggest installing a safeboot module.

-### 2. Block Ads and Trackers System-Wide
+    * **The "Strong" Bypass:** Since you are on a Custom ROM with an unlocked bootloader, you likely cannot pass "Strong Integrity."
+        * *Action:* Use **Zygisk Assistant** or **Shamiko**.
+Unlike the standard "Enforce DenyList," Shamiko completely hides the modified environment from chosen apps without disabling Zygisk's benefits.
+    * **Configure the DenyList:** In Magisk Settings, go to **Configure DenyList**, tap the three-dot menu to **"Show system apps,"** and check every sub-process for your Banking Apps, Google Wallet, and the Google Play Store. **Crucial:** Ensure "Enforce DenyList" is **OFF** if you are using Shamiko (Shamiko handles the hiding better).

+#### 2. Network-Level Privacy (DNS & Encrypted Tunnels)
+Standard DNS is unencrypted, meaning your ISP (or Google) can see every domain you visit.

-* Go to Android **Settings > Network & Internet > Private DNS**.
+* **System-Wide Ad-Blocking:** Navigate to **Settings > Network & Internet > Private DNS**.
-* Select **Private DNS provider hostname**.
-* Enter `dns.adguard-dns.com` (for basic ad-blocking) or your personal NextDNS URL.
-This routes all traffic through an encrypted tunnel, stripping out telemetry and advertisements before they load.
+    * **Option A (Set & Forget):** Enter `dns.adguard-dns.com`.
+This kills 90% of in-app ads and trackers.
+    * **Option B (The Pro Choice):** Use **NextDNS**.
+Create a free account to get a custom "Private DNS" URL.
+This allows you to see real-time logs of what your phone is trying to "leak" and block specific telemetry from Samsung, Xiaomi, or Google individually.
+* **Preventing DNS Leaks:** For maximum hardening, ensure your **VPN** (if using one like Mullvad or Proton) is set to "Always-on" and "Block connections without VPN" in Android settings.

-### 3. Close Physical Attack Vectors
+#### 3. Closing Physical & Logic Gaps
-* Go back to **Developer Options** and turn off **USB Debugging**.
-* *Why?* Leaving this on is a massive security risk.
-If a bad actor physically steals your phone and plugs it into a PC while debugging is on, they can bypass lock screens and extract your data.
-Keep it disabled unless you actively need it.
+* **Disable USB Debugging:** Now that your setup is complete, turn this **OFF**.
+A phone with an unlocked bootloader and active USB debugging is a "skeleton key" for anyone who physically touches your device.
+* **The "Bootloader Warning" Note:** On a De-Googled phone, you will see a "Your bootloader is unlocked" warning every time you restart. **Do not attempt to re-lock the bootloader** on a Custom ROM unless you have verified your device supports "User-settable Root of Trust" (e.g., Google Pixel), or you will permanently brick the phone.